AydenBravender/AydenBravender/README.md

 - As the CEO Assistant at Lybroco Rentals, I gained valuable mechanical experience, including tasks like replacing hydraulic hoses.
 - Currently, I am an autonomy software team member of Space Exploration Alberta Robotics, where we are designing a rover that uses Visual SLAM, Extended Kalman filters and GNSS to navigate across Utah's rocky terrain autonomously
 - I am also working on an afforable soft robotics platform for search and rescue applications in earthquakes
-- Finally I am working on my code to compete in this years FBLA coding and programming contest

 ## Coding Contests:
-I have had the oppurtunity to compete in a variety of programming contests such as the Canadian Computing Challenge (CCC) and the University of Alberta Programming Contest (UAPC) and the FBLA Programming & Coding divison where I designed a GUI and presented the finished product to a panel of judges.
+I have had the oppurtunity to compete in a variety of programming contests such as the Canadian Computing Challenge (CCC), the University of Alberta Programming Contest (UAPC) and the Future Business Leaders of America (FBLA) Programming & Coding divison where I designed a GUI and presented the finished product to a panel of judges.
+I also won Bronze in the senior category in the Edmonton Regional Science Fair (ERSF) for my research on soft robotics being used in search and rescue applications.

 <p align="center">